ethereum/builder-specs/specs/validator.md

 **MUST** not use the local build process as a fallback, even in the event of some failure with the external builder network.

-## Responsibilites during the Merge transition
+## Responsibilities during the Merge transition

 Honest validators will not utilize the external builder network during the transition from proof-of-work to proof-of-stake.
 This requirement is in place to reduce the overall technical complexity of the Merge.